daiearth22/test/finance/accounts-receivable-and-cash/index.html.md

 1. In Zuora, scroll down to transactions and click "Create Bill Run."
 1. It is important to find the subscription start date in Salesforce and enter it in the "Target Date for this bill run" field in Zuora.
 The invoice date should be today's date.
 1. Once these dates agree, click "Create Bill Run."
-1. On the following screen, select the bill run that was just created (the bill run files begin with BR- followed by a set of numbers/index.html.md).
+1. On the following screen, select the bill run that was just created (the bill run files begin with BR- followed by a set of numbers).
 1. Scroll down and click on the invoice that was just generated.
 The PDF file will be at the bottom of the page.
 1. Open the PDF file and review every field of the invoice for accuracy.
 1. Once the review is complete, close the invoice and click â€œPost Invoice.â€